mnaderib/mnaderib.github.io/content/english/about.md

 ======
-PhD candidate in the Pattern Recognition Lab at TUDelft. <br /> Interested in scientific machine learning, dynamical systems, and numerical analysis.<br /> I earned my M.Sc degree in chemical engineering in Sep 2018 from Sharif University of Technology (Tehran, Iran).
+PhD candidate in the Pattern Recognition Lab at TUDelft. <br /> Interested in scientific machine learning, dynamical systems, and numerical analysis.<br />

 Education
 ======